Theory of coupled neuronal-synaptic dynamics: Random matrix theory

-Within this parameterization, three of the four $N$-dimensional blocks of the random matrix $\bm{N}$ have zero contribution to the result, reflecting the fact that the randomness of $\tilde{\bm{M}}_{\text{bulk}}$, a $2N$-dimensional matrix, is generated through $\bm{J}$, an $N$-dimensional matrix.
-Additionally, while $\bm{L}$ and $\bm{R}$ are singular, a violation of the assumptions of the theorem, one can add $\epsilon \bm{I}_N$ to each of $\bm{L}$ and $\bm{R}$ and safely compute the resulting spectral boundary curve.
-Because this gives an accurate curve in the limit $D \rightarrow \infty $ for all $\epsilon > 0$, we can take the limit $\epsilon \rightarrow 0$ at the end to obtain the boundary curve for $\tilde{\bm{M}}_{\text{bulk}}$.
-This trick is not viable for arbitrary non-invertible $\bm{L}$ and $\bm{R}$, for example those that cause the Frobenius norm of Eq.~\ref{eq:rmtresult} to be subextensive.
+In this parameterization, 3 of the 4 $N \times N$ blocks of the random matrix $\bm{N}$ have zero contribution to the result, reflecting the fact that the randomness of $\tilde{\bm{M}}_{\text{bulk}}$, a $2N \times 2N$ matrix, is generated through $\bm{J}$, an $N \times N$ matrix.
+Additionally, while $\bm{L}$ and $\bm{R}$ are singular, a violation of the assumptions of the theorem, one can add $\epsilon \bm{I}_N$ to each of $\bm{L}$ and $\bm{R}$ and safely compute the resulting spectral boundary curve, then take $\epsilon \rightarrow 0$ at the end.
+We proceed to compute the normalized Frobenius norm, yielding Eq.~(\ref{eq:boundaryformula}).